-Our understanding of this medley of solar system materials comes from five main sources: (1) laboratory studies of brecciated meteorites and Apollo lunar samples that contain exogenic xenoliths (Baedecker et al. 1973; Brilliant et al. 1992); (2) ground-based, rotationally resolved spectral observations of main belt and near-Earth asteroids that show evidence of surface variegation (e.g. Gaffey 1997; Sanchez et al. 2017); (3) ground-based, spatially resolved images from large telescopes revealed albedo variegation on the surface of (2) Pallas (Marsset et al., 2020), (16) Psyche (Viikinkoski et al. 2018; Ferrais et al. 2020), and (10) Hygiea (Vernazza et al. 2020); (4) proximal spacecraft observations of asteroids (e.g., Reddy et al. 2012; DellaGiustina et al. 2020a); and (5) iron meteorites on the surface of Mars discovered by rovers (Schröder et al. 2008).
+Our understanding of this medley of solar system materials comes from five main sources: (1) laboratory studies of brecciated meteorites and Apollo lunar samples that contain exogenic xenoliths (Baedecker et al. 1973; Brilliant et al. 1992); (2) ground-based, rotationally resolved spectral observations of main belt and near-Earth asteroids that show evidence of surface variegation (e.g. Gaffey 1997; Sanchez et al. 2017); (3) groundbased, spatially resolved images from large telescopes that reveal albedo variegation on the surface of (2) Pallas (Marsset et al. 2020), (16) Psyche (Viikinkoski et al. 2018; Ferrais et al. 2020), and (10) Hygiea (Vernazza et al. 2020); (4) proximal spacecraft

+Original content from this work may be used under the terms of the Creative Commons Attribution 4.0 licence.
+Any further distribution of this work must maintain attribution to the author(s) and the title of the work, journal citation and DOI. observations of asteroids (e.g., Reddy et al. 2012; DellaGiustina et al. 2021); and (5) iron meteorites on the surface of Mars discovered by rovers (Schröder et al. 2008).

-The surface of asteroid (4) Vesta, a 525-km differentiated basaltic asteroid, is covered with material from primitive carbonaceous impactors on a hemispherical scale, with a global average of 8 wt % of impactor materials.
-The howardite, eucrite and diogenite (HED) meteorites from Vesta show evidence of carbonaceous xenoliths that in some cases (e.g., howardite PRA04401) make up 60% of the host meteorite (Herrin et al. 2011).
-Shepard et al. (2015) proposed the presence of exogenic impactor material on large metallic (M-type) asteroids that have a prominent $3-\mu m$ absorption band indicative of hydration.
+The surface of asteroid (4) Vesta, a 525 km differentiated basaltic asteroid, is covered with material from primitive carbonaceous impactors on a hemispherical scale, with a global average of 8 wt.% of impactor materials.
+The howardite, eucrite, and diogenite (HED) meteorites from Vesta show evidence of carbonaceous xenoliths that in some cases (e.g., howardite PRA04401) make up 60% of the host meteorite (Herrin et al. 2011).
+Shepard et al. (2015) proposed the presence of exogenic impactor material on large metallic (M-type) asteroids that have a prominent 3 μ m absorption band indicative of hydration.
 These "wet" M-type asteroids are thought to contain exogenic carbonaceous chondrites rich in volatiles (OH/H2O) on a hemispherical scale.
-Recent observations of 252-km M-type asteroid (16) Psyche confirmed this prediction and showed that three-quarters of Psyche's surface is covered by low-albedo carbonaceous material (Shepard et al. 2017; Sanchez et al. 2017; Takir et al. 2017).
+Recent observations of 252 km M-type asteroid (16) Psyche confirmed this prediction and showed that three-quarters of Psyche's surface is covered by low-albedo carbonaceous material (Sanchez et al. 2017; Shepard et al. 2017; Takir et al. 2017).

 Smaller asteroids also appear susceptible to exogenic contamination.
-The Hayabusa mission to near-Earth asteroid (25143) Itokawa observed a possibly exogenic dark boulder on the surface of this stony (S-type) asteroid (Hirata & Isiguro 2011).
-In addition, the impact of 2008 TC3 in 2008 delivered the Almahata Sitta meteorites, which showed that this small 4.1 m asteroid was made of 70-80% ureilite and 20-30% enstatite and ordinary (H and L) chondrites (Bischoff et al. 2010).
-And finally, the telescopic optical navigation camera onboard the Hayabusa2 spacecraft made observations of distinct bright boulders on the surface of carbonaceous asteroid (162173) Ryugu, and some of them have near-infrared color spectra consistent with ordinary chondrites meteorites (Tatsumi et al., 2020).
+The Hayabusa mission to near-Earth asteroid (25143) Itokawa observed a possibly exogenic dark boulder on the surface of this stony (S-type) asteroid (Hirata & Ishiguro 2011).
+In addition, the impact of 2008 TC3 in 2008 delivered the Almahata Sitta meteorites, which showed that this small 4.1 m asteroid was made of 70%-80% ureilite and 20%-30% enstatite and ordinary